 Requesting the Commissioner's Approval of

-Proposed APS and Alternative Criteria must be submitted for the Commissioner’s approval in either of the two ways described below.
-The choice is entirely up to the party submitting the request.
+Proposed APS and Alternative Criteria must be submitted for the Commissioner’s approval either:

 - Technical Support Document: Recommended Numeric Criteria for Additional Polluting Substances and Certain Alternative Criteria

 - Technical Support Document for Petroleum Hydrocarbons Using the EPH/VPH/APH Analytical Methods and Criteria Development

 - Technical Support Document for Extractable Petroleum Hydrocarbon Fractions Using the ETPH Analytical Method and Criteria Development

 Content Last Updated April 12, 2022